MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 #  Manage call and meeting quality in Microsoft Teams

 <!-- LOLA: Move CQD info to turning-on-and-using-call-quality-dashboard.md.
 Maybe this topic turns into an "Ongoing management of call quality in your org.
 KILL the Word version of this guide.-->
-This guide shows you how to develop a process for monitoring and maintaining call and meeting quality for your organization in Microsoft Teams.
+This article will help you develop a process for monitoring and maintaining call and meeting quality for your organization in Microsoft Teams using Call Quality Dashboard (CQD).
+Our guidance emphasizes audio quality because any network improvements you make to improve the audio experience will translate to improvements in video and sharing.

 ## Key categories to monitor and maintain

 Once you've rolled out meetings and voice in Teams, you'll need a plan for ongoing monitoring and maintenance.
 Doing so will ensure that Teams is always running optimally.
 This plan should include the key areas that are shown in the following figure.
 You should also establish targets for quality metrics and a plan for troubleshooting and isolating problems when they happen.

-This article focuses on using the Call Quality Dashboard (CQD) as the primary tool to report and investigate each area, with a special emphasis on audio to maximize adoption and impact.
-Any improvements made to the network to improve the audio experience will also directly translate to improvements in video and desktop sharing.

 ![Key areas for the quality of user experience](media/qerguide-image-keyareas.png "Key areas for the quality of user experience include audio, reliability, user surveys, devices, and clients.")